Everyone who studies, works or visits LUCA should be able to feel safe and well. We expect students and staff to treat each other with respect.

 They also offer psychological support individually or in groups.

 Well-Being at work

-LUCA wishes to create an open work environment where cooperation and respect for personal dignity are central and in which every employee can feel good and is given the space to develop.
+LUCA wishes to create a work environment in which openness, cooperation and respect for personal dignity are central and in which every employee can feel good and is given the space to develop.
 We therefore invest intensively in the prevention of psychosocial risks at work and provide support for employees who experience psychological and/or physical problems.